Josh Lowe Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 26th in MLB.
+- The pitching staff for the Rangers has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Rangers have the 11th-ranked team ERA across all MLB pitching staffs (3.97).
+- The Rangers have a 3.96 team ERA that ranks 11th among all MLB pitching staffs.

-- Rangers pitchers combine to surrender 103 home runs (1.1 per game), the 10th-fewest in baseball.
+- Rangers pitchers combine to give up 105 total home runs at a clip of 1.1 per game (to rank 13th in the league).

+- Gray (6-5) gets the starting nod for the Rangers in his 18th start of the season.
+He's put together a 3.45 ERA in 99 2/3 innings pitched, with 79 strikeouts.

-- In his last appearance on Thursday, July 6, the right-hander threw 5 1/3 innings against the Boston Red Sox, giving up four earned runs while surrendering five hits.
+- The right-hander's last appearance was on Saturday against the Cleveland Guardians, when he went six innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.